aswanijitheesh/node-oauth2-passport-google/README.md

 This application provides strategy for authenticating with Google using the `passport-google-oauth20` module.

-## build
+### build

-1. Create a new folder called `oauth-nodejs-project` for your Node.js service.

-2. Open command promit of the folder and run command `npm init` to create a package.json file.

-3. Add Express as a dependency by running:
+1. Add Express as a dependency by running:

-    `npm install express --save`
+    `npm install express`

-4. Create a file named `server.js`.

-5. Set view engine for rendering HTML pages.

-6. set `cookie-session` and `body-parser`.

-7. Install dependencies  and check the server is listing into port `3000`.
+### Run server

+ 1. Run the server by using command in node terminal

+    npm start server.js

+2. Server starts listening in port 3000.

 ### passport google authentication